ClickHouse/ClickHouse/docs/en/system_tables/system.settings.rst

 system.settings
 ---------------

-Содержит информацию о настройках, используемых в данный момент.
-То есть, используемых для выполнения запроса, с помощью которого вы читаете из таблицы system.settings.

-Столбцы:
+Contains information about settings that are currently in use (i.e. used for executing the query you are using to read from the system.settings table).

+Columns:
 ::
-  name String   - имя настройки
+  name String   - Setting name.
-  value String  - значение настройки changed UInt8 - была ли настройка явно задана в конфиге или изменена явным образом
+  value String  - Setting value. changed UInt8 - Whether the setting was explicitly defined in the config or explicitly changed.

-Пример:
+Example:

 .. code-block:: sql